 Figure 4.15: Log-loss equation with ridge penalty

 Note that if you look at the cost functions for logistic regression in the scikit-learn documentation, the specific form is different than what is used here, but the overall idea is similar.
-Additionally, after you become comfortable with the concepts of lasso and ridge penalties, you should be aware that there is an additional regularization method called elastic net, which is a combination of both the lasso and ridge.
+Additionally, after you become comfortable with the concepts of lasso and ridge penalties, you should be aware that there is an additional regularization method called elastic-net, which is a combination of both the lasso and ridge.

 Why Are There Two Different Formulations of Regularization?

 It may be that one or the other will provide better results for you, so you may wish to test them both.
-There is another key difference in their results: the L1 penalty also performs feature selection, in addition to regularization.
+There is another key difference in these methods: the L1 penalty also performs feature selection, in addition to regularization.
 It does this by setting some coefficient values to exactly zero during the regularization process, effectively removing features from the model.
 L2 regularization makes the coefficient values smaller but does not completely eliminate them.
 Not all solver options in scikit-learn support both L1 and L2 regularization, so you will need to select an appropriate solver for the regularization technique you want to use.

 Note

-While the mathematical details of why this happens are beyond the scope of this book, for a more thorough explanation of this topic and further reading in general, we recommend the very readable (and free) resource, An Introduction to Statistical Learning by Gareth James, et al. In particular, see page 222 of the corrected 7th printing, which was available at the time of writing, for a helpful graphic on the difference between L1 and L2 regularization.
+While the mathematical details of why this happens are beyond the scope of this book, for a more thorough explanation of this topic and further reading in general, we recommend the very readable (and free) resource, An Introduction to Statistical Learning by Gareth James, et al. In particular, see page 222 of the corrected 7th printing, for a helpful graphic on the difference between L1 and L2 regularization.

 Intercepts and Regularization